AzisKasymov/Car-Rental-/README.md

 The **Car Rental System** provides a fully functional backend for managing users, cars, and rental transactions.
 The system is built to be scalable, easy to maintain, and extendable for future features.

----

-## **License**
-This project is licensed under the MIT License.

----

-This README should serve as a clear guide for anyone who wishes to understand, set up, or contribute to the Car Rental System project.
-If you have any questions or need additional help, feel free to reach out!